 With the Child and Dependent Care Credit you may be eligible for a federal tax credit to offset the cost of day care for your children or a disabled adult dependent, depending on your income.
 You may be able to claim this credit if you have children age 12 or younger or dependents of any age who are unable to care for themselves.
 This credit is available to taxpayers with dependents for whom they cannot claim the Child Tax Credit.

 Paying for college can be a costly investment.
 However, there could be some financial relief come tax time when you apply education credits.
 The Lifetime Learning Credit can be used to offset qualified tuition costs and other related educational expenses that are used to improve job skills.
 Eligible students enrolled at an eligible institution may be able to claim the credit.

 When you or your dependents are pursuing postsecondary education, the American Opportunity Tax Credit (AOTC) offsets the costs of tuition, enrollment and course materials.
 The credit amount is limited to four years of eligible costs.
 The AOTC can’t be claimed in years where the Lifetime Learning Credit is claimed for a student.
 In other words, you’ll have to choose to claim either the AOTC or the Lifetime Learning Credit for each student.

 The Earned Income Tax Credit (EITC) helps qualified low- to moderate-income taxpayers reduce their tax obligation.
 Like the Child Tax Credit, the EITC may even provide a tax refund, even if you owe no taxes.

 The Premium Tax Credit can help you get back some of what you paid on policies bought through Affordable Care Act health insurance marketplaces.
 If you, your spouse or a dependent bought a marketplace policy, you may be able to claim this credit.

 The advice provided is for informational purposes only.
-For specific guidance talk to your tax advisor.
+Contact a tax advisor for additional guidance.